newchuyalong/libgdx-learning/Using-libgdx-with-Kotlin.md

-[Kotlin](https://kotlinlang.org) is a modern statically typed JVM language from [JetBrains](https://www.jetbrains.com), the creators of [IntelliJ IDEA](https://www.jetbrains.com/idea/) (they support Eclipse too).
+[Kotlin](https://kotlinlang.org) is a modern statically typed JVM language from [JetBrains](https://www.jetbrains.com), the creators of [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Kotlin supports Eclipse too).
 If you're a C# user or appreciate its features, you will feel more at home as Kotlin has many features C# has as well as features C# can never have(null safety).

 Notable Features:
 * Null safe types(more compile time errors instead of always runtime ones)